-Verification of Provider Qualification Verification of Pr ovider (Oua lifica tions -- -------------- ------- ---------- ----- -------- -------
+Verification of Provider Qualification Verification of Pr ovider ( Oua lifica tions -- -------------- ------- ---------- ----- -------- -------

-• •
+Entity Responsible for Verification:

 ODP

 Frequency of Verification:

-At least once during a 3-year monitoring cycle and more frequently when deemed nece New providers may be qualified more frequently depending on which monitoring cycle assigned.
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODI New providers may be qualified more frequently depending on which monitoring cycle they are assigned. ·.

-Frequency of Verification: At least once during a 3-year monitoring cycle and more frequently when deemed nece New providers may be qualified more frequently depending on which monitoring cycle

-di alia di alia di alia

-State laws, regulations and policies referenced in the specific ation are readily available to CMS upon request through
+State laws, regulations and policies referenced in the sp pecification are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable).
+the Medicaid agency or the operating agency (if applications of the medicaid agency or the operating agency (if applications). able).

-Service Type:

-Other Service
+Service Type: Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the e authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requespecified in statute.
+Service Title: ests the authority to provide the following additional service not

-specified in statute.

 Service Title:

 Career Planning

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 03 Supported Employment 03030 career planning

 Category 2: Sub-Category 2: